 - To store: Keep in the fridge for a day for the best freshness.

-- To reheat: Microwave or use a saucepan to reheat.
+- To reheat: Microwave or use a saucepan.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.